qkzk/fm/development.md

 - preview torrent files with `transmission-show`
 - preview mark, shortcut & history content in second pane while navigating
 - zoxide integration.
 While typing a path in "Goto mode" (default keybind "alt+g"), the first proposition will come from your zoxide answers.
-- click on right pane while previewing a tree moves there.

 #### Changelog